 Can cats eat eggshells

-Using a clean coffee grinder or a mortar and pestle, grind the shells up to a fine powder.
-Once you’ve got it, you can sprinkle about half a teaspoon of this onto your cat’s usual food.
-Any leftover shell powder can be stored in an airtight container in a cool, dark place away from moisture.
+For grinding, you can use a coffee grinder or a mortar and pestle the shells up to a fine powder.
+Then you can add the powder to your cat's food.
+Half a teaspoon will be enough, store the rest of the shell powder in an airtight container in a cool, dark place.

 How to cook eggs for cats